vrothberg/vgrep/README.md

 ###Searching a symbol

 - **vgrep FOO** to search *FOO* in your current directory.
-You may also specify multiple arguments that you can search for.
+You can also specify multiple arguments that you may search for.

 - The output has the format "**Index** **File** **Line** **Content**", whereas the index can later be used to open the specific location in an editor.

 - Run vgrep without arguments to see the results of the last query.

+An example could look as follows:
 ![](https://github.com/vrothberg/vgrep/blob/master/screenshots/grep_example.png)

 ####More options: